karolswiderski/Recipes_webapp/README.md

 ## Main Features:

-- Intuitive presenting list of recipes sorted by categories and their details
+- A list of recipes sorted presented intuitively by categories and their details
 - Searching recipes by name/description
 - Displaying a list of articles and their details
 - Intuitive user interface